Voyage of the Brooklyn Saints: Western expansionists

 Several western expansionists had an impact on the situation the Brooklyn settlers encountered upon arrival.
 President Polk instructed Thomas O. Larkin, the American Consul in California, to encourage pro-American sentiment among the Hispanic population.
 Many influential Californios, particularly in the north, were inclined toward Americans.
 Larkin enlisted John Marsh, a wealthy landowner in the Sacramento-San Joaquin River Delta, to encourage western migration among his contacts in the eastern states.
 Like others, Marsh entertained notions of becoming President of an independent republic of California.
 He engaged in a letter-writing campaign to friends and publishers back east, extolling the virtues of California and inviting settlers to join him.
 The Bartleson-Bidwell wagon train to California was organized in response.
 A number of ambitious men saw opportunity and tried to position themselves for power and influence in the West.
-Thomas Jefferson Farnham, author of books on Oregon and California, visited Apostle Orson Pratt multiple times to urge Mormon migration to California near him.
+Farnham, author of books on Oregon and California, visited Apostle Orson Pratt multiple times to urge Mormon migration to California near him.
 Captain Lansford Hastings, leader of the 1842 emigration to Oregon and California, wrote a pro-California guide book from which Samuel Brannan printed pages in the New-York Messenger, 1 November 1845 issue.

 To initiate his strategy to take Alta California, U.S. President Polk sent secret orders in November 1845 to the Pacific Squadron and to Captain John C. Frémont via Archibald Gillespie, who carried the messages covertly across Mexico.
 President Polk's expansionist aspirations were shared by Missouri Senator Thomas Hart Benton, chairman of the Senate Committee on Military Affairs and a strong believer in America's manifest destiny.
 Benton's son-in-law was John C. Frémont, the famed "Pathfinder" who led the land-based military campaign to take over California during the Mexican–American War.
 Senator Benton and Frémont were opposed to Mormons, but were willing to use them in bringing about the conquest of the West.
 Frémont had instructions to instigate an incident that would require the intervention of the U.S. Navy to defend American settlers in Alta California.
 In early June, American settlers took actions that came to be known as the Bear Flag Revolt.
 Frémont formed a California Battalion, which they joined.
 On July 1, Captain Frémont led a party that disabled the Mexican presidio cannon overlooking the entrance to the San Francisco Bay.
 By so doing, the threat to the Brooklyn was eliminated before the ship sailed into the bay.
 A few of the Brooklyn passengers joined Frémont's California Battalion and fought in southern California.